khakis23/SnakeGameClient/README.md

 ![Client Architecture Diagram](Assets/ClientArch.png)

 ## Game Architecture
-The game Architecture is really simple, making use of vectors to keep track of positions within the play grid. the snake is a queue of the vectors that can easily be modified with push and pop functions as well as comparison to other vector coordinates such as the position of the fruit, the opposing snake, and the walls. the majority of the program is comparing the vectors to see when they overlap, and updating the game according to wether they collided or not.
+The game Architecture is straightforward, making use of custom Vec2's to keep track of positions within the play grid.
+The snake is a linked List of the vectors that can efficiently be modified with push and pop functions for movement.
+The Vec2's are overloaded to easily allow comparisons between other Vec2's such as the position of the fruit, the opposing snake, and the walls.
+The majority of the client game class logic is comparing the Vec2's to see when they overlap, and updating the game according.

 ## Message Protocol